Mexican giant tree frog

 The Mexican giant tree frog can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.

 Mexican giant tree frogs are round with long arms and legs and stout bodies.
 Their eyes are gold and black.
-These frogs can change colors from brown to bright green with cream undersides.
+These frogs can change colors from brown to green with cream undersides.
 Their backs usually have small gold or orange spots.